 - Administer the multi-year Canada-NWT Cooperation Agreement for Indigenous Languages.
 The agreement transfers funds directly to Regional Indigenous Governments to lead and manage their own regional language plans, while sustaining training and professional development activities, community broadcasting, and other language-related initiatives.

-- Implement the Indigenous Languages and Education (ILE) Policy that ensures education bodies welcome all students within learning environments that centre, respect, and promote the Indigenous worldviews, cultures, and languages of the community in which the school is located with 5 distinct categories of funding: Regional Indigenous Languages and Education (RILE) Coordinator, Indigenous education (O&M), Indigenous language instructors (PYs), TLCs (Our Languages resource development), and Community Support.
+- Implement the Indigenous Languages and Education (ILE) Policy that ensures education bodies welcome all students within learning environments that centre, respect, and promote the Indigenous worldviews, cultures, and languages of the community in which the school is located with 5 distinct categories of funding: Regional Indigenous Languages and Education (RILE) Coordinator, Indigenous Education (O&M), Indigenous language instructors (PYs), Resource Development: OLC & ILE Handbook (TLC), and Community Support.

 - Provide Indigenous Languages and Education Handbook workshops - a user friendly teachers’ guide, which operationalizes the ILE Policy for culture based education and whole school approaches to language learning; and deliver the Our Languages Curriculum - a competency based curriculum that provides NWT Indigenous language instructors with the curricular outcomes, instructional strategies and assessment tools to foster language growth in NWT core Indigenous language classrooms with five language learning levels: emergent, beginning, intermediate, advanced, and capable.

 - Provide administration support to two legislated boards to promote, enhance, maintain, and revitalize the NWT official languages – Official Language Board and Aboriginal Languages Revitalization Board.

 - Compile the Official Languages Annual Report.

 - Observe Indigenous Languages Month every February and other ECE promotional activities that celebrate Indigenous languages in media, homes, schools, and communities.